kendalblythe/bible-app/README.md

 ## Read Bible

-You can read the Bible here.
+The Bible App is deployed here.

 - <a href="https://bible-nextjs-app.vercel.app/">https://bible-nextjs-app.vercel.app/</a>